krutika234/Optimization/README.md

 of the problem
 https://colab.research.google.com/github/krutika234/Optimization/blob/master/optimization_with_scipy%20.ipynb

-3.The third part will give you a brief introduction to use the library cvxopt for convex optimization https://colab.research.google.com/github/krutika234/Optimization/blob/master/Tutorial%20on%20cvxopt%20.ipynb
+3. The third part will give you a brief introduction to use the library cvxopt for convex optimization https://colab.research.google.com/github/krutika234/Optimization/blob/master/Tutorial%20on%20cvxopt%20.ipynb

 Example 1 from slide 1